yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 so it's possible to use a self-signed certificate.
 However, we recommend reviewing the usage of self-signed certs with your security team.
 * A license file with the EMT mode.
-Notice it is not required to start Admin Node Manager, but may be required for optional features such as FIPS mode.
+Notice that it is not required to start Admin Node Manager but may be required for optional features such as FIPS mode.
 * JDBC library for the selected RDBMS.
 * RDBMS connection parameters.

 To deploy you need to provide:

 * Heap size memory as mentioned before (set the value at 1024)
 * Persistent storage with read/write multiple pods capabilities to store events
 * RDBMS parameters
 * Log format in JSON
 * Trace level setting

-The Helm charts contain a precheck mechanism (*initContainers*) to check for required preconditions before this pod can be started.
+The Helm chart contains a precheck mechanism (`initContainers`) to check for required preconditions before this pod can be started.
 Those checked preconditions are: